hongxinli/Dijit-Tree-CheckBox/Store.md

 <h2 id="wiki-query-engine">Query Engine</h2>

-Each store that inherits from the Memory Store will, by default, use the cbtree [Query Engine](QueryEngine) to search and query store objects.
-A separate wiki page is available describing the API, functionality and capabilities of the _/cbtree/store/util/QueryEngine_.
+Each store that inherits from the Memory Store will, by default, use the cbtree [Query Engine](Query-Engine) to search and query store objects.
+A separate wiki page is available describing the API, functionality and capabilities of the **cbtree/store/util/QueryEngine**.
 You can however, provide your own query engine using the store **_queryEngine_** property as long as the query engine complies with the cbtree query engine API.